 Being a public hub, this building experiences high volumes of public visitors, placing much pressure on the building.
 The government stakeholders making use of the building are tenants to the municipality and the rental generated is used to manage the overheads of the centre.
-As a result, Witzenberg will continue with a long-term twinning agreement with Belgium Municipality, Essen.

-Several projects relating to youth development and the environment were implemented successfully in the past.
+As a result, successfully in the past.
 Current projects include a Flemish Programme on Youth development and upgrading of open spaces.
 A Federal Programme focusing on Waste Management will be implemented in 2017/18.